magento/devdocs/guides/v2.0/howdoi/checkout/checkout_overview.md

 github_link: howdoi/checkout/checkout_overview.md
 ---

-## Customize checkout

 ### Default checkout overview

 Magento {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %} is implemented using the [UI components](http://devdocs.magento.com/guides/v2.1/ui_comp_guide/bk-ui_comps.html).
 Out of the box, the checkout consists of two steps:

  - Shipping Information
  - Review and Payment Information

 The checkout totals and the corresponding side-bar are only displayed after the first step is completed.

 The only {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} is checkout of virtual and/or downloadable products: if there are only these  types of products in the shopping cart, checkout is automatically transformed to one-step procedure, because shipping information is not required.